Cloud has become a disruptive solution for storing data and maintaining a data warehouse which brings about a bunch of advantages to enterprises.

 The significance of establishing and maintaining a data warehouse is undoubtable to any business.
 The main purpose of a data warehouse is to provide aggregated data in a suitable structure and format for inner use, especially for decision making.
 Data needed for a data warehouse can be extracted directly from the original internal database, which includes sales data, marketing data, financial data and also external data from other sources.
 Such massive data requires much effort in managing.
 The larger company scale, the larger burden on finding a solution for storing and maintaining a data warehouse effectively is.

 In recent years, cloud services have become indispensable.
-Some even claim that in the future, we will all be moving to the clouds.
+Some even claim that in the future, we will all be moving to the cloud.
 Metaphorically; however, the statement is not entirely wrong.
 According to RightScale 2019 report on cloud, 84% of surveyed enterprises used cloud strategically, IT workloads on cloud accounted for about 79%, and spending on cloud was significant and had been growing quickly over the time .
 Correspondingly, cloud has become a disruptive solution for storing data and maintaining a data warehouse which brings about a bunch of advantages to enterprises.
-(Read more: Stable and secured cloud management in multiple AWS accounts)

 Changing from CAPEX to OPEX and the potential of Enormous Cost-saving